QianyiWu/Caricature-Data/README.md

 # License
 Please note that this dataset could be used for research purpose only, and any commercial use of the data is prohibited.

+# Citation
+Please cite the following paper if this dataset helps your research: